-    The inclusion of Seoul to its expanding Pacific rim network is a fantastic development for Kiwis looking for a direct route into a lesser explored Asian destination.
-It’s also great news for the 40,000 Korean expats that call New Zealand home.
+The inclusion of Seoul to its expanding Pacific rim network is a fantastic development for Kiwis looking for a direct route into a less explored Asian destination.
+It’s also great news for the 40,000 Korean ex-pats that call New Zealand home.
 With 10 million residents in Seoul alone, the increased inbound tourism and business opportunities are endless.

 Services will commence flying into Seoul’s Incheon International Airport from 23 November 2019, three times a week.
 During the peak holiday period of December to mid-February, services will scale up to five times a week.

 The Air New Zealand Seoul service will operate using Boeing 787-9 Dreamliner aircraft, flying northward for 12 hours and 11 hours southward.
 In comparison, Korean Air operates B777-300ERs with the same flight durations.